whitecloudy/ambient-utils/README.md

 ## What's a good place to start learning 📖?

-If you are not familiar with the Ambient Diffusion family of papers, probably the best place to start is our [Ambient Diffusion Omni](https://arxiv.org/abs/2506.10038) work, as it contains the most polished versions of the ideas that we developed over the years.
+If you are not familiar with the Ambient Diffusion family of papers, probably the best place to start is our [Ambient Diffusion Omni](https://arxiv.org/abs/2506.10038) work, as it contains the most polished versions of the ideas that we have developed over the years.

 If you are too lazy to do so, you can check out [this blogpost](https://giannisdaras.github.io/publication/ambient_omni) instead.